annas-abuhassan/search-widget/README.md

 The point of this repository is to demonstrate my ability to create a "Search Widget" ala [Rental Cars](www.rentalcars.com)

-I chose React to make this.
+I chose React to make this app, and used Jest + Enzyme for creating tests & mocks.
 A live version of this app can be found [here](https://aah-rentalcars.netlify.com)

 ## Feature Breakdown